Thank you for your interest in the Austin Light Rail Project.

 National Environmental Policy Act (NEPA)

-NEPA requires federal agencies to incorporate environmental considerations into their planning and decsion making through a systematic and interdisciplinary approach.
+NEPA requires federal agencies to incorporate environmental considerations into their planning and decision making through a systematic and interdisciplinary approach.

 Compliance with NEPA is required for the Austin Light Rail because we are pursuing federal grant funding from the Federal Transit Administration (FTA).